rperez2021/liri-node-app/README.md

 ```
 movie_this (movie)

-Will display Title, Release Year, IMDB and Rotten Tomatoes Rating, Country, Language, a breif plot and the main actors.
+Will display Title, Release Year, IMDB and Rotten Tomatoes Rating,
+Country, Language, a brief plot and the main actors.
 ```

 ```